 Some more of our fellow walkers were enjoying a flask of tea after their hike up to look at the views.
 In this picture you will notice the building with the clock tower which is The Balmoral Hotel, with buses on North Bridge passing between the hotel and the Waverley Gate building (the former Edinburgh General Post office) The two grey domed roofs behind this are General Register House, and the glass roofs in the centre cover Waverley Station, Edinburgh’s main rail terminus.

-As we begin to descend again towards the start of our walk, we search eagerly for views towards the little windows of Craigwell Cottage which are hiding somewhere in this vista below:
+As we begin to descend again towards the start of our walk, we search eagerly for views across the city identifying other prominent buildings which are hiding somewhere in this vista below:

-Zooming in (with my Panasonic Lumix DMC-FZ200 in case you wondered), we can see the living room window and above the roofs above the townhouses in the centre of this shot, the garden of Nether Craigwell where someone has their washing out!
-At the top of the garden you can see the Burns Monument which is situated on Regent Road.
+Zooming in (with my Panasonic Lumix DMC-FZ200 in case you wondered), we can see the Burns Monument which is situated on Regent Road.
 To the right of this image is the edge of New Calton Cemetery with the Watch House just visible.

 The last part of our walk gives us some fine views over the Palace of Holyroodhouse and Holyrood Abbey.
 There are excellent exhibitions held in the Queen’s Gallery, showing artworks from the Royal Collection, and a visit to the Palace is a must for enthusiasts following the trail of Mary Queen of Scots as well as fans of Diana Gabaldon’s Outlander Series.